Aleksandar (Sasha) Tomic, Ph.D.

 Taxes may be one of life's only two certainties — along with death — according to writing attributed to Benjamin Franklin.
 But how much you pay in taxes and what you get for your tax dollars can vary greatly depending on where you live.

-When evaluating the states most dependent on the Federal Government in 2020, MoneyGeek created an overall score focused on three key metrics: return on taxes sent to the Federal Government, the percent of each state’s revenue provided by the Federal Government, and the projected decline in state revenue due to COVID-19.
+When evaluating the states most dependent on the federal government in 2022, MoneyGeek created an overall score focused on two key metrics: return on taxes sent to the federal government and the percent of each state’s revenue provided by the federal government.
 This final overall score was converted to a 100-point scale.

-To determine the return on taxes sent to the Federal Government, MoneyGeek utilized reporting by the IRS to identify the amount of taxes paid by the residents and businesses of each state for individual income tax, business income tax, estate and gift taxes, unemployment insurance taxes, and excise taxes.
-MoneyGeek then identified data from the Treasury Department on payments from the Federal Government to individuals and organizations within each state and calculated the monetary benefit provided by the Federal Government to each state relative to the amount of taxes provided by each state (Medicare payments were removed from this calculation as this information was consolidated to a handful of states).
-This metric was given a 3x weighting and converted to a 100-point scale for inclusion in the final score.
+To determine the return on taxes sent to the federal government, MoneyGeek utilized reporting by the Internal Revenue Service (IRS) to identify the amount of taxes paid by the residents and businesses of each state for individual income tax, business income tax, estate and gift taxes, unemployment insurance taxes and excise taxes.
+MoneyGeek then identified data from the Treasury Department on payments from the federal government to individuals and organizations within each state and calculated the monetary benefit provided by the federal government to each state relative to the amount of taxes provided by each state (Medicare payments were removed from this calculation as this information was consolidated to a handful of states).
+This metric was given a double weighting and converted to a 100-point scale for inclusion in the final score.

-The percentage of each state’s revenue provided by the Federal Government was calculated using information on each state’s revenue sources collected by the U.S. Census.
-This metric was given a 1x weighting and converted to a 100-point scale for inclusion in the final score.
+The percentage of each state’s revenue provided by the federal government was calculated using information on each state’s revenue sources collected by the U.S. Census.
+This metric was given a full weighting and converted to a 100-point scale for inclusion in the final score.

 - The Washington Post.
 "The final GOP tax bill is complete.
 Here’s what is in it."
 Accessed October 17, 2020.